top of page

 Sylvia Rose

-An ancient Sumerian demon, Lamashtu first appears in the Bronze Age, 2900 - 2350 BCE.
-A malevolent entity and evil spirit, she's a hybrid of animals and often attacks childbearing or nursing women.
+An ancient Sumerian demon goddess, Lamashtu first appears c.
+2900 - 2350 BCE.
+She attacks infants and pregnant, childbearing or nursing women.
 Like Roggenmuhme of German myth, Lamashtu is an anti-mother figure.

-Lamashtu is the daughter of Anu.
-One of the gods of creation, Anu is a Hurrian sky deity also worshipped by the Akkadians and other Mesopotamian people.
-He's also 'father' of the weather and agriculture god Teshub.
-Anu's genitals were bitten off in a fight for kingship by the 'mother' of Teshub, Kumarbi.
+Lamashtu is the daughter of Anu (Sumerian: An).
+One of the gods of creation, Anu is 'father' of the weather and agriculture god Teshub.

-Lamashtu has significant powers and ranks high in the demonic pantheon.
-She acts on her own from malevolence, and not under the direction of a higher power as some demons do.
+She has terrible powers and ranks high in the demonic pantheon.
+She acts on her own from malevolence, and not under the direction of a higher power as some demons do, thus has the status of a deity.
 She has seven names, and is depicted as seven witches in spells and incantations.

 The evil acts of Lamashtu include: